getodk/docs/aggregate-upgrade.rst

 Aggregate v1.4.2
 ~~~~~~~~~~~~~~~~~

 1. Fixes to ODK Tables sync protocol for the combined release.
 Due to interactions with Google AppEngine, the ODK Tables Synchronization protocol does not currently work on Google AppEngine servers.
-You must :ref:`install a local server or a VM image <install-vm>` in order to use that mechanism.
+You must :doc:`install a local server or a VM image  <aggregate-vm>` in order to use that mechanism.

 .. admonition:: Upgrade notes
    :class: upgrade